SharathcAcharya/mflix/ADMIN_PANEL_README.md

-# MFlix Admin Panel
+# ScreenPlex Admin Panel

-A separate, secure admin panel for managing the MFlix platform with role-based access control.
+A separate, secure admin panel for managing the ScreenPlex platform with role-based access control.

 ## 🚀 Features